gemdrive/gemdrive.io/pages/protocol.md

 **`HEAD /<path>`**

 File list operations are supported using vanilla HTTP HEAD requests.
-Currently only `Content-Length` is required to be returned by the server.
-A custom header for `modTime` may be required in the future.
+Servers should return `Content-Length` and `Last-Modified` headers.

 Examples: